A toast to the roast.

 For the Green Beans

-- Preheat the oven to 400°F and line a rimmed baking sheet.
+- Preheat the oven to 400°F and line a rimmed baking sheet or a wide casserole pan.

-- Toss the green beans with the olive oil, salt and pepper.
-Spread evenly on the baking sheet and roast for 20 minutes.
-Sprinkle with the juice of one of your lemon wedges.
+- Toss the fresh green beans with the olive oil, salt and pepper.
+Spread evenly on the baking sheet and roast for 20 minutes, or until fork tender.
+Remove the green beans from the oven, and sprinkle with the juice of one lemon wedge.PRO TIP: The green beans should not be crowded.
+Make sure that the baking sheet is wide enough for them to roast in a single layer.
+If the beans are too crowded, they will steam.

 For the Breadcrumbs and to Finish